davidfig/pixi-ease/README.md

     removeAll()

     /**
+     * update frame
+     * this is automatically added to PIXI.ticker unless options.noTicker is set
+     * if using options.noTicker, this should be called manually
-     * update frame; can be called manually or automatically with start() */ update(elapsed)
+     * @param {number} elasped time in MS since last update */ update(elapsed)